Dale Dye: Writing

 Dye has written several novels, including Run Between the Raindrops in 1985 (also published as Citadel) and Conduct Unbecoming (1992), and the novelization of the film Platoon.
 Along with wife Julia and comic-book artist Gerry Kissell, Dye created the critically acclaimed and best-selling graphic novel Code Word: Geronimo (IDW Publishing, 2011), which tells the story of the Navy SEAL raid on Osama bin Laden's compound.

-Radio work and video games
+Radio and video games

 During the Iraq War, Dye was hired as a military commentator by radio station KFI AM 640 in Los Angeles and given a two-hour radio show.
 He hosted the History Channel's documentary series The Conquerors.
 He was featured in two tracks on Hoobastank's CD Every Man for Himself.

 Dye consulted during development of the Medal of Honor video games series, and lent his voice and likeness to the character Gunnery Sergeant Jack Lauton in Medal of Honor: Rising Sun.
 He reprised his role as Colonel Robert Sink in the Brothers in Arms video game series, for which he also provided his likeness.